deobfuscate/Flux-Web-Server/README.md

 # Flux Web Server
-A simple web server made in C#
+A simple web server made in C# using TCP sockets

 ## Features
 * Publish a directory to be viewable on the WWW